microsoft/vscode-docs/docs/cpp/cpp-ide.md

 ### Enhanced semantic colorization

 When IntelliSense is enabled, the Visual Studio Code C/C++ extension supports semantic colorization.
-See [Enhanced colorization](/docs/cpp/colorization-cpp.md) for more details about setting colors for classes, functions, variables and so on.
+For more information about setting colors for classes, functions, variables, etc., see [Enhanced colorization](/docs/cpp/colorization-cpp.md).

 ### Quick Info